Relative Calabi-Yau structures and ice quivers with potential: A Darboux theorem for relative Calabi--Yau structures

 \subsection{The main results}

-We keep the notations of the preceding section.
+Let $k$ be a field of characteristic $0$.
+Let $l_A$ and $l_B$ be finite-dimensional semisimple $k$-algebras.
 Let $\varphi \colon l_B \to l_A$ be a morphism between algebras (which does not necessarily preserve the unit!) such that the equivalent conditions in Proposition~\ref{prop:decomposition} hold.
-Without loss of generality, we assume that it is the canonical algebra inclusion.
+Without loss of generality, we may and will assume that we have $l_A=l_{\ol{A}}\times l_B$ and $\varphi$ is the canonical algebra injection.
 Recall that, by Corollary~\ref{cor:symplectic}, a Calabi--Yau structure yields a canonical symplectic form on the $(-1)$-shifted dual of the graded Yoneda algebra of any perfectly valued dg module.

-\begin{theorem} Let $k$ be a field of characteristic $0$ and $d\geq 2$ an integer.
-Let $l_{\ol{A}}$ and $l_B$ be finite-dimensional semisimple $k$-algebras.
-Denote their product by $l_A$ and the canonical algebra inclusion $l_B \to l_A$ by $\varphi$.
-Let $A$ and $B$ be complete pseudo-compact dg algebras concentrated in non-positive degrees augmented over $l_A$ respectively $l_B$.
-Let $f\colon B \to A$ be a $\varphi$-augmented morphism between pseudo-compact dg algebras.
-Then the following are equivalent. \begin{itemize} \item[i)] In the model category $\PCAlgc \varphi$ of $\varphi$-augmented morphisms between complete pseudo-compact dg algebras, the morphism $f\colon B \to A$ is weakly equivalent to the Ginzburg--Lazaroiu morphism associated with a quintuple $(N,F,\eta,w_A,w_B)$, where the elements $w_A$ and $w_B$ only contain cubic and higher terms. \item[ii)] The morphism $f\colon B \to A$ carries a relative $d$-Calabi--Yau structure.
-Moreover, the kernel of the induced map $\Si^{-1}\D\Ext^*_B(l_B, l_B) \to \Si^{-1}\D\Ext^*_A(l_A, l_A)$ is a Lagrangian (homogeneous) subspace concentrated in degrees less than or equal to $\frac{3-d}{2}$. \end{itemize} \end{theorem}
+\begin{theorem} Let $A$ and $B$ be complete pseudocompact dg algebras concentrated in non-positive degrees augmented over $l_A$ respectively $l_B$.
+Let $f\colon B \to A$ be a $\varphi$-augmented morphism between pseudocompact dg algebras.
+Let $d\geq 2$ be an integer.
+Then the following are equivalent. \begin{itemize} \item[i)] In the model category $\PCAlgc \varphi$ of $\varphi$-augmented morphisms between complete pseudocompact dg algebras, the morphism $f\colon B \to A$ is weakly equivalent to the $d$-dimensional Ginzburg--Lazaroiu morphism $\gamma$ associated with a quintuple